mikemeyer186/baby-tools-shop/README.md

 pip install Django==4.0.2
 ```

-Or, if there is a `requirements.txt` file with more dependencies:
+Or, install with `requirements.txt` file with all dependencies:

 ```shell
 python install -r requirements.txt